Best Internal Mobility Practices to Engage and Retain Employees

 • The field of study

-• Any relevant extracurricular activities or academic recognition.
+• Any relevant extracurricular activities or academic recognition

-• AI and machine learning
+• AI and big data literacy

-The most in-demand soft skills
+The most in-demand soft skills include:

 While this one seems basic, many people forget to include it or update it with relevant information.
 Make sure that potential employers can contact you by sharing your city (and state if applicable), email address, and phone number.
 And, of course, keep them relevant.

-Remember: recruiters read a lot of CVs every day, so make yours easily scannable by writing in small paragraphs and highlighting the most important information.
+One More Thing: recruiters read a lot of CVs every day, so make yours easily scannable by writing in small paragraphs and highlighting the most important information.

-This would be your selling point comprised of your main skills and achievements that emphasizes your value of a potential employer.
+This would be your selling point comprised of your main skills and achievements that emphasizes your value to a potential employer.
 Since a lot of recruiters look for this section to get an overview of your skills and qualities quickly, you should have it.

-Try to summarize your main value as an employee in one or two sentences, with special emphasis on what you’ve done and how you can help your potential employers.
+Try to summarize your main value as an employee in one or two sentences, with special emphasis on what you've done and how you can help your potential employers.
+Carefully selecting the words for this section, as well as for the others, is crucial.

 Author